skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

     text-align: center; /* Center the image within its container */
     margin-top: 20px; /* Add margin at the top for space */
-    margin-bottom: 20px; /* Add margin at the bottom for space */ }
+    margin-bottom: 20px; /* Add margin at the bottom for space */
+    max-width: 100%; /* Ensure the container doesn't exceed the viewport width */
+    overflow: hidden; /* Hide any overflow, especially for small screens */ }

   .post-image {
-    max-width: 100%; /* Ensure the image doesn't exceed its container width */
+    width: 100%; /* Make the image fill its container */
     height: auto; /* Maintain aspect ratio */
     display: block; /* Center the image within its container */
     margin: 0 auto; /* Add margin to center the image */